adaanene/MERN/project_3.md

     4. Make sure you have selected for **Driver** : "Node.js", and you will find the connection string below under "Add your connection string into your application code"

-3. Update the index.js file so that it can use the .env file; substitute the previous code of index.js with this
+3. Update the `index.js` file so that it can use the .env file; substitute the previous code in the index.js with this

     ```